buysoft/buys-stash.github.io/_posts/2022-08-09-azdevops-selfhostedagents-insideaks.markdown

 Now lets calculate our total costs in these scenarios where we add the costs for running these machines (based on 6 hours each day):

 - Our AKS-cluster costs € 17,17 per VM running 6 hours a day.
 This is based on the Azure Pricing Calculator and can differ.
 - The used SKU B2ms can be compared to the Azure DevOps and GitHub Managed Agent/Runner hardware containing 2 core CPU, 7 GB of RAM, and 14 GB of SSD disk space.
-For GitHub there are Larger runners available with better hardware, check it [here](https://docs.github.com/en/actions/using-github-hosted-runners/using-larger-runners#machine-specs-for-larger-runners).
+For GitHub there are Larger runners available with more capacity, check it [here](https://docs.github.com/en/actions/using-github-hosted-runners/using-larger-runners#machine-specs-for-larger-runners).

 |                             | (Azure DevOps) Managed Agents | (Azure DevOps) Self-Hosted Agents | (GitHub) Private Runners |
 | --------------------------- | ----------------------------- | --------------------------------- | ------------------------ |